Why Low Leakage Current Matters and How Relays Deliver It

 In high-precision electronic systems, every nanoamp counts.
-Leakage currents, the small, unintended flow of current through a circuit even when a switch is open, can cause major headaches in sensitive measurement and test applications.
+Low Leakage currents, the small, unintended flow of current between the switch and the coil circuitry, and across the open switch, can cause major headaches in sensitive measurement and test applications.
 That’s why choosing switching components with minimal leakage is critical.
 Reed relays, particularly those from Pickering Electronics, offer some of the lowest leakage currents in the industry — often in the picoamp range.
 In this post, we’ll explore why that matters, which applications benefit most, and how Pickering relays are engineered for ultra-low leakage performance.

 Why Low Leakage Current Matters